Fort Lauderdale Probate Attorney

 Providing Reliable Legal Representation in Florida

-When someone passes away, their property, rights in property, and assets are distributed to others through the legal process called “probate.”
+When someone passes away, their property, rights in property, and assets are distributed to others through the legal process called “probate”.
 Probate can occur whether someone has left a will (and therefore has a “testate estate”) or has not left a will (therefore has an “intestate estate”).
-Our Fort Lauderdale probate attorneys are ready to help you navigate the process.
+Our Fort Lauderdale probate attorneys help you navigate the process from start to finish.

 Contact our Fort Lauderdale probate lawyers to learn how you can probate an estate.
 Call (954) 764-7273 or get started online today.